louiedinh/python-practice-projects/content/pages/lisp-interpreter.md

 The little ', is Lisp's way of saying that everything that follows is a symbol.

 **cons**, **car** and **cdr** go together.
 Cons is like a piece of velcro, it sticks two things together.
-Car let's to get back the first piece and cdr lets you get the second piece.
+Car let's you get back the first piece and cdr lets you get the second piece.

     (define box (cons 3 4))
     (car box) #=> 3